riscv-non-isa/riscv-elf-psabi-doc/riscv-elf.md

 For the purposes of this section, FLEN refers to the width of a floating-point register in the ABI.
-The ISA might have wider floating-point registers than than ABI.
+The ISA might have wider floating-point registers than the ABI.

 For the purposes of this section, "struct" refers to a C struct with its hierarchy flattened, including any array fields.
 That is, struct { struct